William B. Franklin: Eastern Theater

 Franklin was a staunch ally of Major General George B. McClellan, part of the reason he was not considered for command of the Army of the Potomac following the latter's dismissal in November 1862.
 During the Battle of Fredericksburg, he commanded one of the three so-called grand divisions—the Left Grand Division, which consisted of the I and VI Corps.
 Franklin advanced against the Confederate right flank, commanded by Lt.
 Gen. Thomas J. "Stonewall" Jackson, across the Rappahannock River to the south of Fredericksburg, Virginia.
-He failed to timely reinforce his subordinate Maj.
-Gen. George G. Meade and lost an opportunity to break through the Confederate positions.
+Franklin was late in deploying his troops.
+Then he was unaware that his subordinate Maj.
+Gen. George G. Meade, instead of sweeping around the Confederate army's right flank, as Burnside likely intended, turned in a half mile too soon and slammed directly into Stonewall Jackson's troops.
+Meade found a hole in their line and advanced a half mile beyond their front lines.
+However, Birney and Gibbon failed to support him and Doubleday only assisted with artillery.
+Only when Meade returned, having failed to maintain his break through the Confederate positions was Franklin even aware that he had needed assistance.
 Army of the Potomac commander Maj.
 Gen. Ambrose E. Burnside blamed Franklin personally for this failure, although he appears to have executed his orders exactly.
 Others who were there would disagree that Franklin executed his orders exactly.
 "Had the left grand division vigorously performed its part in the earlier movement, can any one doubt the result?
 I cannot think so.
 Had Meade, Reynolds, or Hancock been in command on the left that day, I feel confident that Fredericksburg would have been recorded a glorious victory instead of a horrible slaughter."

 As political intrigue swept the Union Army after the Battle of Fredericksburg and the infamous Mud March, Franklin allegedly became a principal instigator of the cabal against Burnside's leadership.
 Burnside caused considerable political difficulty for Franklin in return, offering damaging testimony before the powerful U.S. Congress Joint Committee on the Conduct of the War and keeping him from field duty for months.
 When Joseph Hooker took command of the army that February, Franklin resigned his command, refusing to serve under him.
-During the 1863 Gettysburg Campaign, Franklin was home in York, Pennsylvania, and assisted Maj.
+During the 1863 Gettysburg campaign, Franklin was home in York, Pennsylvania, and assisted Maj.
 Granville Haller in developing plans for the defense of the region against an expected enemy attack.